What is child support?

 You generally pay child support for a child until they turn 18 years of age (unless they are still at school) or get married or enter a civil union.
 (The qualifying age changed from 19 to 18 on 1 April 2016)

 There are times when you may become exempt from making child support payments.

 Significant changes to your living situation or that of your child, to your income or the other parent’s income could potentially result in your not having to paying child support (for example, if the child starts to live with you full time) if you want to find out more about this contact Inland Revenue.

 Back to top

 We’ve got a private agreement about how much to pay.
-Do we have to tell the IRD?
+Do we have to tell Inland Revenue?

-The option of registering your private child support agreement is only available if both parents and their child/children are:
+The option of registering your private child support agreement is only available if both parents and the child/children are:

 - New Zealand citizens or

 If the receiving carer is receiving Sole Parent Support or the Unsupported Child Benefit, the payments must be at least that amount which would be calculated using Inland Revenue's formula assessment.
 The receiving parent would only receive the portion of child support money which is over the formula assessment amount (the benefit makes up the rest).
 If this is your situation you'll need to contact Inland Revenue on 0800 221 221 before you register your agreement.

 To register your private agreement with Inland Revenue you need to send it to them along with completed IR102 Registration of voluntary agreement for child support.
 If you choose to, you can also send a copy of your written agreement.
 A voluntary child support agreement will only be accepted if it is: